 We continued to strengthen and improve risk measurement and product control of our trading book by adopting multiple risk management methods, including "Value at Risk", sensitivity analysis and exposure analysis to measure and manage products in the trading book.
-We also optimised our market risk limit management system based on trading portfolios, included overseas institutions into the market risk limit management of the Group, refined management of limit indicators and realised dynamic monitoring and management with the help of our global market risk management system.
-Relying on our global market risk management systems, we consistently conduct market risk stress tests and scenario analysis.
+We also optimised our market risk limit management system based on trading portfolios, included overseas institutions into the market risk limit management of the Group, refined management of limit indicators and realised dynamic monitoring and management with the help of our global market risk management systems, we consistently conduct market risk stress tests and scenario analysis.